ElectricRCAircraftGuy/website_corrections/README.md

 Fundamental engineering errors regarding the Nyquist Frequency exist on this article: https://www.arrow.com/en/research-and-events/articles/engineering-resource-basics-of-analog-to-digital-converter

-It states, for instance:
+It states, for instance (emphasis added):

-> According to the [Nyquist] theorem, the sampling rate/frequency needs to be at least twice as much as the highest frequency in the signal to recreate the original analog signal.
+> According to the [Nyquist] theorem, the sampling rate/frequency needs to be at least twice as much as the highest frequency in the signal **to recreate the original analog signal**.

 This is incorrect.
 2x the sampled frequency is NOT enough to "recreate" the original signal, rather, it is simply enough to avoid aliasing and correctly **detect the frequency of** the original signal.
 I would modify the article to say: